 After these three steps, you need to restart the computer to see whether USB keeps disconnecting and reconnecting issue disappears.

-If you are bothered by external hard drive keeps disconnecting, you can use MiniTool data recovery tool to rescue its data and then take measures to fix this issue.
+If you are bothered by external hard drive keeps disconnecting, just use MiniTool data recovery tool to rescue data and then take measures to fix this issue.

 Solution 4: Run Hardware and Devices Troubleshooter

 Some hardware or device issues can also lead to USB devices disconnecting and reconnecting Windows 10/8/7.
 Then, you can run Hardware and Devices Troubleshooter to fix the hardware or device issue.

 This automated troubleshooter can identify and resolve the issues that it finds.
 You can follow these steps if you are using Windows 10:

 Step 1: Type Troubleshooting into the Search bar on the desktop and then press the Enter key.
 After that, choose the first option from the search result.

 Step 2: You will enter Troubleshoot computer problems interface directly.
 Next, choose the Configure a device option under Hardware and Sound.